hashkat/hashkat/docs/visualization.md

 (20, 90)
 ```

-where '20' corresponds to the most common cumulative-degree and 90 corresponds to the number of agents with that cumulative-degree.
+where '20' corresponds to the most common cumulative-degree and '90' corresponds to the number of agents with that cumulative-degree.

 #### Graph Density

 A dense graph is one in which the number of edges in a network are very close to their maximum value.
-You can calculate the graph density for your network by typing in the command:
+A network's graph density can have a maximum value of 1 and a minimum value of 0.
+You can calculate the graph density of your network by typing in the command:

 ```python
 nx.density(G)
 ```

-The maximum graph density has a value of 1 and the minimum graph density has a value of 0.

 #### Average Shortest Path Length